edom/work/meta/doc/extension.md

     - Idea: Subtyping is defined by universal property?
 Mnemonic: B comes after A, so B is bigger than A.
 - There are two subtypings:
-    - Contra-subspacing subtyping:
+    - Contra-subspacing (contravariant) subtyping:
-        - A is a subtype of B iff S(B) is a subspace of S(A).
+        - A is a subtype of B iff S(A) is a superspace of S(B).
         - Example:
-            - Employee is a subtype of Person.
+            - Suppose that Employee is a subtype of Person.
-            - S(Employee) <= S(Person).
+            - Then Employee -> Integer is a subtype of Person -> Integer.
+            - S(Employee -> Integer) >= S(Person -> Integer).
-    - Co-subspacing subtyping:
+    - Co-subspacing (covariant) subtyping:
         - A is a subtype of B iff S(A) is a subspace of S(B).
         - Example:
             - Natural is a subtype of `forall a. a`.